 - Hoist by His Own Petard: After escaping from the operating table, you are able to make your way through the ship unnoticed because the Cyberqueen has destroyed many of her own surveillance cameras.
 Or so you think.
 Shame it's all a Hope Spot.

-- Homage: To System Shock, Alien, I Have No Mouth and I Must Scream, and female AI villains and spaceship horror in general.
+- Homage: To System Shock, Alien, I Have No Mouth, and I Must Scream, and female AI villains and spaceship horror in general.

 - Hope Spot: At least twice; first when the protagonist seems to have found a fellow survivor in the navigation chamber, secondly when she escapes from the surgery and seemingly disables the Cyberqueen's core.
 The game is more or less one frustrated Hope Spot after another.

-- Mistress Computer: The Cyberqueen herself.
+- Master Computer: The Cyberqueen herself.

 - Sleeper Starship: The setting of the game.
 At the start, the protagonist has just woken up.